bsugg/ST502Project1/README.md

 3. Navigate to the *Data Load* section of the `.RMD` file, and ensure the path of the current working directory is set to the location of the downloaded `.RData` file.

-4. Knit the `.RMD` file and subsequently find the four generated GIFs in the current working directory.
+4. Knit the `.RMD` file and subsequently find the four generated GIFs in the current working directory. *Note: This step should take approximately 10 minutes to run.*

 Enjoy!